vahidkhorasani/autoSSH/README.md

 destinations.
 In this script our assumption is that you wanna connect to your devices using public key authentication which is more secure than password authentication.
 On the other, if you wanna use username and password you must enter your credentials in the script which make the script so vulnerable.

+So,at first you execute the script and "Make your list" by giving the required information to script such as Hostname/IP address,username that you use to login and your favorite name for your destination.After completeing the list it will be saved in your home directory and you can check it out or edit it anytime you like.